Education and Qualifications: BEng (Hons) in Mechanical Engineering, BEng (Hons) Fire Safety Engineering

 Grade of membership: Member

-Current job title: Senior Fire Engineer and head of LFB Fire Engineering Group
+Current job title: Principal Fire Engineer and head of LFB Fire Engineering Group

 Company: London Fire Brigade (LFB)